Counselling & Psychotherapy in

 What is therapy?

-Therapy is a process of talking, listening and understanding in order to bring about a desired change in behaviour, or to have a greater sense of clarity about your life and any issues you are experiencing.
+Therapy is a process of talking, listening and understanding in order to bring about a desired change in emotions and behaviour, or to have a greater sense of clarity about your life and any issues you are experiencing.
 It is also a process of creating a connection between both of us because the therapeutic relationship is where so much of the transformative work happens.

 Therapy is spontaneous, the relationship is dynamic and ever-evolving, and there is a continuous sequence of experiencing and then examining the process.
 It's a challenging process, but the hard work often rewards people with life-changing insight and change.